-The applicant's response to the issues raised in public consultation is provided as Attachment 4.
+The applicant's response to the issues raised in public consultation and as part of the petition is provided as Attachment 4.
 A schedule of submissions including Administration's response is provided as Attachment 5.

 - Planning and Development Act 2005; - Planning and Development (Local Planning Schemes) Regulations 2015; - Environmental Protection (Noise) Regulations 1997 - City of Vincent Town Planning Scheme No. 1; - State Planning Policy 3.1 Residential Design Codes; - Policy No. 4.1.5 Community Consultation; - Policy No. 7.1.1 Built Form; - Policy No. 7.5.21 Sound Attenuation